-If you’ve never watched a session replay, it’s hard to explain what you’re missing.
+If you’ve never watched a session replay, it’s hard to explain what you’re missing (You can get a sense of what replay is like in FullStory here—just press the play button).
 Suffice to say that watching the raw experience of a real customer interacting with your product instantly generates that empathetic magic, which is what you need to build out the “Questions” part of customer journey mapping and can even go a long way toward helping imagine the emotional dynamics — the empathy created through session replay is that powerful.
 Finally, just like customer journey maps, session replay can reveal opportunities across job functions (e.g. Marketing, Design, Sales, Customer Support, Development, etc.).

 Individual user sessions aren’t personas — and sometimes you need personas.

 The key difference between FullStory session replay and customer journey maps is that the former is based on individuals — real customers and not personas.
 When you watch a session replay, it’s raw truth.
 You know there was an actual person on the other side of the screen.

 So what do you do when aggregated views of the customer are required?
 Personas are useful — they distill the many thousands of actual users into aggregated characters (e.g. the fanboy, the casual user, the technophile, the newbie, whatever!).
 Personas are useful.